selwynpolit/d9book/book/blocks.md

 ### Blocks shouldn't talk to the router, NodeRouteContext and friends should

-While it is possible for blocks to talk to the router, it isn't the preferred way to do things.
-Instead we could add a context definition to the block annotation:
+While it is possible for blocks to talk to the router, it seems this isn't the preferred way to do things.
+Instead we add a context definition to the block annotation like this:

 ```php
 /**